Phil Taylor (darts player): 2015

 Taylor's 38-match unbeaten streak at the World Matchplay dating back to 2007 ended this year at the semi-final stage as Wade defeated him 17–14.
 After the event he slipped from second place to third in the Order of Merit, but then retained his Perth Darts Masters title by seeing off Wade 11–7.
 His third World Series of Darts win of the year came at the Sydney Darts Masters with an 11–3 thrashing of Adrian Lewis.
-A shock 2–0 elimination in the first round of the World Grand Prix followed at the hands of Vincent van der Voort, despite Taylor averaging 97.03 in the double to start event, the second highest of all 32 first round players.
+A shock 2–0 elimination in the first round of the World Grand Prix followed at the hands of Vincent van der Voort.
 He also missed a dart at the bullseye for a nine-dart finish during the match.

 Taylor held 3–0 and 7–3 leads over Van Gerwen in the final of the Grand Slam, but then missed far too many doubles and went on to lose 16–13.
 The defeat meant that Taylor held no majors for the first time since 1994.